block-commons/block-commons/content/post/DCR-on-chain-2/index.md

 The first of these reports looks at the top miners from 2019-2020 (firmly ASIC era), to demonstrate some of the tools I have developed and see what kind of picture we can draw with the available analytics.
 I stopped the clock for data collection for this report on Jan 9 2021.

-## Get to know a miner
+## Get to know the miners

-To start with, I took all the PoW rewards for this period and tracked their taint for 2 hops, this should cover hop 0 (block reward) to hop 1 (for pools, often a pool payout or internal movement before), on to hop 2.
+To start with, I took all the PoW rewards for this period and tracked their flow for 2 hops, this should cover hop 0 (block reward) to hop 1 (for pools, often a pool payout or internal movement before), on to hop 2.

 There have been 192 addresses which received PoW rewards directly from the coinbase, and these in turn sent the freshly minted DCR on to 242,226 addresses.
 The typical arrangement would be for the coinbase transaction to mint DCR to an address which the pool always uses (the 192), then the pool makes transactions which send this DCR to participants - but there is considerable variation in how pools manage this process, as we shall see.

 {{< figure src="pow-hop0-addresses-histogram.png" title="Histogram showing distribution of PoW rewards to addresses." >}}

-I ran my clustering code on this set of addresses that received PoW rewards at hop 0 or 1 - it takes an address, looks for all its common inputs and ticket buys and any extra addresses it can learn through those, repeats that a for a few cycles until it stops finding new addresses, and stores it all in the database.
+I ran my clustering code on this set of addresses that received PoW rewards at hop 0 or 1 - it takes an address, looks for all its common inputs to transactions and at its ticket buys and any extra addresses it can learn through those, repeats that a for a few cycles until it stops finding new addresses, and stores it all in the database.

 I have selected the clusters to look at in more detail according to amount of PoW rewards earned since 2019, the top 5 in terms of direct coinbase recipients (you won't believe number 3!!!), which should cover mining pools, and the top 5 in terms of DCR received from coinbase transactions (should cover miners using pools).